 HSV-1 is a latent infection that causes cold sores.
 It infects most people in infancy and remains dormant outside of the brain and spinal cord, but may get reactivated over time — possibly by stress, an impaired immune system and other infections — and cause inflammation.
 And Itzhaki proposed that HSV-1 may be one of the major causes of Alzheimer’s.

 Emerging evidence suggests that herpes, like the gum disease bacteria, can also trigger the accumulation of beta-amyloid.
-And just as Dominy’s team suspected that beta-amyloid might be a defense against bacteria’s effects on the brain, Itzhaki reckoned it may defend the brain against invading microorganisms from HSV-1.
+And just as Dominy’s team suspected that beta-amyloid might be a defense against bacteria’s effects on the brain, Itzhaki reckoned it may defend the brain against invading pathogens like HSV-1.

 “It looked as if the DNA was kept as a prisoner inside the amyloid deposits,” Itzhaki said.